It's a convenient little accessory That managed to make a huge fashion statement:

 Then the tide changed and they went from big to small.
 Tiny, petite shades were the prevalent fashion trends Mainly During The 1990s, worn by celebrities at the time, who inspired many of Their fans to jump on the fashion bandwagon.

 Flash forward to the present day and they have become the collective accessory worldwide, not to mention a million dollar business for sunglass companies.
-From fashionistas With Their cat eye glasses resting on Their Heads, to the hipsters That Rock Their small round shades to the women sporting the classic Ray Ban aviators: everywhere you look, women are using sunglasses to make Their Own personal fashion statement with this luxury accent .
+Ray Ban Aviators: Everywhere you look, women are using sunglasses to make their own personal statement .